Brian-Kyaw/brands/README.md

-# BrandsWorld-Tech
+# Demo
-Tech Repository for BrandsWorld
+Tech Repository for Demo